 There’s a big difference between comparing shipping prices and trying to negotiate on shipping.
-There’s only so much suppliers will be willing to negotiate with you on shipping, because they have to charge a minimum price.
+There are only so many suppliers who will be willing to negotiate with you on the shipping because they have to charge a minimum price.
 Sometimes, they’ll charge you exactly what shipping costs them, and sometimes they’ll charge you a little extra, because they have to make money, too.

 Trying to negotiate on shipping might make a supplier think you don’t know what you’re talking about, and then they’ll be less likely to want to continue working with you.
 So, don’t negotiate on shipping; just compare shipping prices between a few different suppliers to find the best deal.

-#4: Don’t thinking that most suppliers on Alibaba are factories.
+#4: Don’t think that most suppliers on Alibaba are factories.

 A lot of suppliers on Alibaba will tell you they’re factories, even if they’re not, and that’s normal.
 For them, it’s just good business.
 But the majority of them are probably just trading companies who have bought their products directly from factories and raised the price a bit to make a profit when reselling them.

-#5: Don’t assuming a supplier must be a factory because they call themselves a factory.
+#5: Don’t assume a supplier must be a factory because they call themselves a factory.

 Just because a supplier shows you pictures of a factory doesn’t mean they’re really a factory.
 Nowadays, you can build a website and put whatever you want on it – and so can suppliers.
 But that doesn’t mean they’re trying to cheat you or scam you.
 They just know that Western brains think going directly to the factory will get them the best price.
 However, that isn’t always the case.

-#6: Don’t thinking that working directly with a factory means you’ll be paying less.
+#6: Don’t think that working directly with a factory means you’ll be paying less.

 Often, trading companies can offer you better prices than factories.
 Why?
 Because they have great relationships with factories, so factories give them better deals.
 If you’re new to working with a particular factory, it’s going to take time for you to earn their trust and build a good relationship with them.
 Factories won’t start giving you better deals on products until they trust you.
 However, factories already have good relationships with trading companies, so trading companies get better deals.
 Then, those trading companies pass those deals on to you.

-#7: Don’t thinking it will only take a month to get your product sourced and shipped to Amazon’s warehouse.
+#7: Don’t think it will only take a month to get your product sourced and shipped to Amazon’s warehouse.

 If you’re building a highly customized product, it’s obviously going to take time to build.
 Expect custom products to take up to six months, easily, from the start of product research all the way to the day you ship your product to Amazon FBA.
 In this case, I highly recommended using a sourcing agent to help walk you through the process.